How Thousands of Hours of Patient Education Transformed My Practice

 If you do need surgery, I'll explain the specific techniques I use and how they differ from other approaches.
 For knee replacement, that means discussing the subvastus approach and kinematic alignment.
 For hip replacement, the anterior approach.
 For shoulders, whether an arthroscopic repair or replacement makes sense.
 I'll answer your questions about recovery timelines and realistic expectations.

 I'll also be honest about risk factors.
-If you're a smoker, I'll explain how that increases complication rates.
 If you have significant medical conditions, we'll discuss whether surgery is the right choice or if we should pursue other options.

 Throughout this process, I'll encourage you to be an active participant in your care: asking questions, understanding your options, and taking the time you need.